-- PASS (P) . . .
-Successful completion of the student teaching term.
-The teacher candidate successfully assumes full-time responsibility and achieves a rating of at least "satisfactory" in teaching or classroom management or both. - WITHDRAW (W) . . .
+- WITHDRAW (W) . . .
 The teacher candidate is unable to complete the student teaching term.
 The student may reapply for student teaching. - NO PASS (NP) . . .
 The teacher candidate completes the student teaching term but does not perform satisfactorily in either teaching or classroom management or both.
-Ratings of "acceptable" in both teaching and management will automatically result in an "NP" (see appendix in the Early Childhood Student Teaching Handbook for the Rubric for Final Ratings for Student Teaching).
-The teacher candidate who does not perform satisfactorily on the standards of effective practice receives a no-pass (NP) grade for Student Teaching I. The cooperating teacher, the college supervisor, and director of field experiences will determine jointly if another student teaching term is recommended.
-The teacher candidate who receives an NP may be required to pass an alternative experience (EFE IV) before the second attempt at student teaching.
-The primary goal of the alternative experience is to remediate the identified deficiencies related to the standards.
+Ratings of "Acceptable" in both teaching and management will automatically result in an NP (see appendix in the Student Teaching Handbook for the Rubric for Final Ratings for Student Teaching).
+The teacher candidate who does not perform satisfactorily on the standards of effective practice receives a no-pass (NP) grade for Student Teaching I. The cooperating teacher, the college supervisor, and the Director of Field Experiences will determine jointly if another student teaching term is recommended.
+The teacher candidate who receives an NP may be required to pass an alternate experience (EFE IV) before the second attempt of student teaching.
+The primary goal of the alternate experience is to remediate the identified deficiencies related to the standards.
 The teacher candidate must reapply for student teaching through the regular process and will be granted or denied a second student teaching term by the Teacher Education Committee.
 The Teacher Education Committee's decision is final.